Contrasting GEA Group Aktiengesellschaft (GEAGF) and Its Competitors

-GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare GEA Group Aktiengesellschaft to related companies based on the strength of its dividends, earnings, valuation, profitability, risk, analyst recommendations and institutional ownership.
+GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare GEA Group Aktiengesellschaft to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, earnings, profitability and valuation.

-This table compares GEA Group Aktiengesellschaft and its competitors revenue, earnings per share and valuation.
+This table compares GEA Group Aktiengesellschaft and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue